katjam/tech-exeter-try-elm/PITCHME.md

 Note:

 - Senior dev at Neontribe.
-Working with web techn 10 years - not computer scientist/ engineer
+Working with web tech 10 years - not computer scientist/ engineer
 - just like making stuff - use code.
 - Never thought of myself as a frontend dev - because I can't do visual design - most coding in backends and APIs in php.
 - Last year I ended up leading a project that turned out not to need a backend... so I chose Elm